Relative Adoptions: When a Non-Parent Seeks to Adopt a Child

 Once all requirements are met and courts grant the adoption, non-parent relatives will have the same rights and responsibilities as birth parents.
 Not only can this provide children with the sense of security and belonging, it may also provide them with inheritance rights from both adoptive parents and birth parents, as well as allowing the adoptive parents to change the child’s name.
 Texas may also offer various post-adoption assistance, services, or tuition assistance based on the circumstances involved.

 If you are looking to take on the lifelong commitment of raising a child relative, our Houston adoption lawyers at Hendershot, Cannon & Hisey, P.C. are available to help.
 We can also provide assistance to families who seek termination of another’s parental rights, or wish to better understand other options for possession of and access to a child, temporary custody, or permanent managing conservatorship (PMC), among others.
-Call (713) 909-7323 to request an initial consultation, or contact us online.
+Call (713) 909-7323 to request an initial consultation.